Policy on Personal Information and Electronic Communications

 Electronic communications may contain computer viruses or other defects, may not be accurately replicated on other systems or may be intercepted, deleted or interfered with without the knowledge of the sender or the intended recipient.
-The Generation Foundations make no warranty in relation to these matters.
+The Foundation makes no warranty in relation to these matters.
 As a result, it may be that you are not comfortable with the risks associated with e-mail messages and other forms of electronic communication.
-If that is the case, please get in touch with your Generation contact and we will be pleased to arrange another means of communication with the Generation Foundations.
+If that is the case, please get in touch with your Foundation contact and we will be pleased to arrange another means of communication with the Foundation.

-Neither the Generation Foundations nor their third party providers make any warranty, express or implied, concerning electronic communication.
+Neither the Foundation nor its third party providers make any warranty, express or implied, concerning electronic communication.
 If you elect to receive electronic communications, that is at your sole risk.
-The Generation Foundations expressly disclaim any implied warranty of satisfactory quality or fitness for a particular purpose, including any warranty as to the use or the results of the use of information with respect to its correctness, quality, accuracy, completeness, reliability, performance, timeliness, or continued availability.
+The Foundation expressly disclaims any implied warranty of satisfactory quality or fitness for a particular purpose, including any warranty as to the use or the results of the use of information with respect to its correctness, quality, accuracy, completeness, reliability, performance, timeliness, or continued availability.

 Unless it expressly agreed between the parties to the contrary, material provided electronically is for information purposes only without regard to the particular recipient’s investment objectives, financial situation, or means.
 The Foundation is not soliciting any action based upon it.
 Any such material is not to be construed as a recommendation, or an offer to buy or sell, or the solicitation of an offer to buy or sell any security or financial product in any jurisdiction in which such an offer or solicitation, or trading strategy would be illegal.
 You should neither construe any of the material contained in an electronic communication as legal, regulatory, tax, or accounting advice nor make the Services the primary basis for any investment decisions made by you or your advisers.

 Our electronic communications may provide links to certain Internet sites ("Sites") maintained by third parties.
-In this case, the Generation Foundations are providing such links solely as a convenience to you.
-Accordingly, the Generation Foundations make no representations concerning the content of the Sites.
-The fact that the Generation Foundations have provided a link to the Sites does not constitute an endorsement, authorisation, sponsorship, or affiliation by the Generation Foundations with respect to the Sites, their owners, or their providers.
+In this case, the Foundation is providing such links solely as a convenience to you.
+Accordingly, the GFoundation makes no representations concerning the content of the Sites.
+The fact that The Foundation has provided a link to the Sites does not constitute an endorsement, authorisation, sponsorship, or affiliation by the Foundation with respect to the Sites, their owners, or their providers.

-This policy provides a general overview of the ways in which we seek to protect your personal information and important information on electronic communication.
+This policy provides a general overview of the ways in which we use your personal information and important information on electronic communication.
 Please be aware that we may request certain further confidentiality arrangements be put in place in respect of your interaction with us, especially when we believe there is a risk such information could be material price sensitive information.
 This policy may be changed from time to time to reflect changes in our practices concerning the collection and use of personal information, or where required to comply with applicable law.
 The revised policy will be effective immediately upon posting to our website, and so please check this policy periodically for changes.

 Generation Investment Management LLP